biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_ALN.md

         m_jan2020@mjan2020VirtualBox:~$ bwa index Oryza_sativa.IRGSP-1.0.dna.toplevel.chr10.fa

-Index construction takes a while but the good thing is that this index can be resued for different alignment runs.
+Building the index takes a while, but the good thing is that this index can be reused for different alignment runs.
-Once `bwa index` has finished check the new files that have been generated:
+Once `bwa index` has finished, check that the new files have been generated:

         m_jan2020@mjan2020VirtualBox:~/course/reference$ ls -lh
         -rw-rw-r-- 1 m_jan2020 m_jan2020  23M Nov 23 11:23 Oryza_sativa.IRGSP-1.0.dna.toplevel.chr10.fa